+In 2012, I traveled solo for the first time in my life.
 I still remember how scared I was before the trip.
 With only a small backpack, a Neil Gaiman book, a thousand dollars, and a will to get out of my comfort zone, I boarded the plane to Bangkok.

 Where I’m from, when you say traveling to China, it means touring one of these five cities: Hong Kong, Beijing, Shanghai, Macau and Guangzhou.
 Outside the travel circles and blogging communities, only a few have heard of other Chinese destinations.
 Everything else can already be considered “off-the-beaten-path.”
 But if there’s

 I’d always imagined myself touring the Li River at sunrise.
 In my head was a picture of me, rafting through the mist that hugged the cliffs that rose from the banks while a cold, purplish blue light covered the scene.
 That picture, for the longest time, had been framed and

+Zhangjiajie was not part of our plan.
 I was supposed to exhaust all 14 days that my visa allowed me entirely in Guilin and Yangshuo.
 But when I stumbled upon a photo of the Tianzi Mountains while planning for this trip, I knew that I had to squeeze it into